alexly/redis_nginx_module/README.md

 This is an Nginx module that allows you to make requests to the Redis server in a non blocking mode.
 The module supports the Redis 2.x.
 It can operate with the protocols of TCP / Unix Domain Sockets, also supports pipelining.

 This module returns parsed response from the Redis server.
-It's recommended to use Redis server side scripting(LUA).
+It's recommended to use Redis server side LUA scripting.
 Thus, we can obtain the desired response format on the Redis Server side.

 Module uses to parse json this library js0n https://github.com/donhuanmatus/js0n/blob/master/README .